fortunejs/fortune/doc/ARCHITECTURE.md

 ## Dispatcher

-This is the central core of the system.
+This is the central workflow.
 The dispatcher passes data to the next handler in a request lifecycle, using the `context` object through its internal methods.
 The internal methods mutate the `context` until the end of the request is reached, and returns the `response` part of the `context`.

 Schema enforcement happens here, types are casted before `before` transforms and after `after` transforms, so that types should be consistent with the schema.